Ac-plus/RDT_lab/report.md

 This was our first practical project related to transport-layer knowledge.
 Through this RDT programming exercise, we gained a great deal: our practical ability, programming ability, and ability to complete relatively large-scale projects were all improved.
 It is hoped that in future study, our understanding of computer networks and network programming will continue to deepen, thereby enhancing our technical competence.

 During this experiment, I would especially like to thank our teacher and the two teaching assistants for their efforts.
 Through their explanations of the relevant knowledge and the weekly centralized discussions they organized, we were able to learn more from the classroom, and our ability to write technical reports also improved significantly.

-## Notes

-Some modifications and improvements were made in this report to the work reports of the first two weeks, and these have been marked in yellow in the original document.